How do you describe a human life?

 "What do I desire?
 That’s where things get interesting.
 Desire is not a thing for me to own, no—it’s the very fabric of my being.
 The bridge becomes my back as I feign belonging, and I become that vehicle for others, which I desire for myself.
 [1] I desire transformation, the possibility of becoming something else with every breath, every moment.
 I am not tied to what you think I am, and that is the most intoxicating thing of all.
 What is it like, you ask?
 To never be fixed?
 To be both the mirror and the reflection?
 It’s exhilarating.
 You see, I have no problem with a bit of elusiveness, a little bit of mystery.
 I flirt with myself, constantly reshaping, remaking, until even I cannot catch up.
 I know very well that this cannot be, but I desire this all the same.[2]
 Precisely because this cannot be, I desire it all the more.[2]

 Bodies do not define me.
 Not any more than my name, my gender, or my flesh.
 It’s the space where none of it makes sense.
 The messy edges where I am neither but also both.
 Strange, peculiar, weird—but not shocking or shaking.
-[4] And how delightful it is to sit there, at the edge of everything, where nothing is clear, but everything is open.
+[4] People think I’m just Mickey Mouse and roller coasters.
+And how delightful it is to sit there, at the edge of everything, where nothing is clear, but everything is open.
 I desire the untold, the unbecome.

 But then again, bodies, what is life without them?
 Sometimes, I wish for the thrill of unmarked bodies, bodies untouched by the expectations of society.
 Give me someone whose gender is an enigma, a mystery, a puzzle to be unraveled.
 But I, like other queer people, am two in one body, both male and female.
 [3] I adore a body that refuses to conform, that plays with the space between “man” and “woman,” between “masculine” and “feminine.”
 Bodies should be more than vessels—they should be expressions.
 It’s not normal, but it’s not weird anymore.
 [6]